 \section{Related Work}

 The problem of identifying an agent's goals and intentions has a rich history spanning multiple research fields.
-Seminal works in philosophy \citep{davidson_radical_1973, lewis_radical_1974, dennett_interpretation_1990} and microeconomics \citep{vonneumann1944theory,savage_samuelsons_1948} have emphasised the predictive and explanatory power of assigning goals to an agent.
+Seminal work in philosophy \citep{davidson_radical_1973, lewis_radical_1974, dennett_interpretation_1990} and microeconomics \citep{vonneumann1944theory,savage_samuelsons_1948} has emphasised the predictive and explanatory power of assigning goals to an agent.

-\textbf{Measuring Agents' Goal-directedness.} Recent works attempt to formally define and measure goal-directedness to benefit AI alignment and safety \citep{ward_reasons_2024,xu-rivera-2024-measuring,everitt2025evaluating,macdermott_measuring_2024}.
-Notably, \citet{everitt2025evaluating} define a measure of goal-directedness conditioned upon an agent's task-relevant capabilities and show goal-directedness is measurably distinct from performance in LLMs and general across tasks. \citet{macdermott_measuring_2024} build upon \citet{dennett_interpretation_1990}, proposing a formal measure of goal-directedness based on the predictive power of posited utility functions for the agent's behaviour.
-However, behavioural approaches to measuring goal-directedness are not without their weaknesses. \citet{rajcicGoalDirectednessEyeBeholder2025} argue that such methods falter when faced with underspecification, coarse goals, uncertainty, and multi-agent settings. \citet{bellot2025limits} prove bounds on learnability from agent behaviour, showing that goal inferences are strictly limited by gaps between internal world models and the environment and out-of-distribution shifts.
+\textbf{Measuring Agents' Goal-directedness.} Recent work has sought to formally define and measure goal-directedness, particularly in the context of AI alignment and safety \citep{ward_reasons_2024,xu-rivera-2024-measuring,everitt2025evaluating,macdermott_measuring_2024}.
+Notably, \citet{everitt2025evaluating} define a measure of goal-directedness conditioned upon an agent's task-relevant capabilities and show goal-directedness is measurably distinct from performance in LLMs and generalises across tasks. \citet{macdermott_measuring_2024} build upon \citet{dennett_interpretation_1990}, proposing a formal measure of goal-directedness based on the predictive power of posited utility functions for the agent's behaviour.
+However, behavioural approaches to measuring goal-directedness are not without their weaknesses. \citet{rajcicGoalDirectednessEyeBeholder2025} argue that such methods falter when faced with underspecification, coarse goals, uncertainty, and multi-agent settings. \citet{bellot2025limits} prove bounds on learnability from agent behaviour, showing that goal inferences are strictly limited by gaps between internal world models and the environment, as well as out-of-distribution shifts.
 Our work complements these approaches by enabling assessment of goal-directed behaviour relative to the agent's internal beliefs rather than ground truth alone.